30 Incredible Landmarks in Athens: Your Local’s Guide for 2024

 Varvakios Agora is the name of the main marketplace in Athens.
 It first opened its doors in 1886 and it has been one of the most popular places to shop for meat, fruit, fish, and vegetables ever since.

-It is nestled in the heart of Athens’ eclectic Psiri neighbourhood.
+It is nestled in the heart of Athens’ eclectic Psiri neighborhood.
 More than 3,000 – 5,000 people shop here every day.

 Many Greeks prefer to buy their produce from independent producers and farmers as opposed to supermarkets.
 Not only are the prices more economical, but the quality is usually better too.